emc211/optane-kdb-report/README.md

 ## Testing Framework - description of testing stack
 The Framework designed to test how optane chips can be deployed is a common market data capture solution.
 Based on the standard [tick setup](https://github.com/KxSystems/kdb-tick)

-The traditional bottle neck of market data platforms has been the availability of DRAM on a server.
-This is the key determining factor when working out how many Real-time Database's (RDB's) you can host to service user queries for todays data.
-There are many ways to try and get around this restriction such as directing users to smaller aggregated services where possible, however when a user requires tick by tick precision, there is not other option other than going to the raw data in the RDB.
+The traditional bottle neck of market data platforms has been the amount of DRAM on a server, which in turn determines how many RDB's a server can host.
+There are a number of ways to try and get around this limitation, such as directing users to aggregated services such as second or minute bucketed data where possible, however when a user requires tick by tick precision, there is no other option other routing the query to the raw data in the RDB.

 To make sure we really stress tested Optane, we simulated the volume and velocity of market data process during the market crash on March 9th 2020.
-We prestressed the memory with 65million records, and then sent 48,000 updates per second for the next 30 minutes, split between trades and quotes in a 1:10 ratio.
+We prestressed the RDB with 65 million records, and then sent 48,000 updates per second for the next 30 minutes, split between trades and quotes in a 1:10 ratio.
 A tickerplant consumed this feed and on a 50ms timer, distrubed the messages to an aggregation engine, which generated second  / minute / daily aggregations and published these back to the tickerplant.
 The RDB consumed all incoming messages.
 Every 2 seconds our monitor process would query the RDB and measure:
 - Max trade / quote latency (time between the tick being generated in the feed process and the tick being accessible via an RDB query)
 - Max latency on aggregated quote/ trade message (as above - but also including the time for the aggregation engine to do it's calculations and it's additional messaging hops)
 - Time for an asof join of all trades seen for a single symbol and their prevailing quote information